 I’ve written about the costs of becoming an IBCLC®.
-Hence, you already know that one of the largest portions of that cost is earning your 90 hours of lactation-specific education.
+Hence, you already know that one of the largest portions of that cost is earning your 95 hours of lactation specific education.
 But maybe you don’t have to bear that cost yourself.
-You may be able to get your boss to pay for your Comprehensive Lactation Course!
+You may be able to get your boss to pay for your Lactation Education Course!

 Here are four suggestions.

 Recently, I’ve had several nurses tell me that their hospital offers several thousand dollars a year for continuing education.
 If that was part of why you signed on to work there, now’s the time to cash in.
 (Spoiler alert!
 I’ve heard that one nurse can get as much as $5,000 per year.)

 Some organizations have an established training budget.
 Look into your facility’s programming to see if there is already a way to request funds to pay for additional training.
 Check your employee handbook or ask your human resources department.
 You may find that it’s as easy as filling out a few forms to get your boss to pay.